gMakunde/Chat-App/README.md

 the bot now is named "haha chatbot" with haha davis's picture.
 All his commands contains new dialouge with haha davis quotes.

 ## What are at least 4 issues you encountered with your projectsince c?
 How did you fix them?
-1. The database would not work with heroku__
+1. The database would not work with heroku<br />
-  solution: used the correct env key that corresponds to heroku__
+  solution: used the correct env key that corresponds to heroku<br />

-2. google sign in did not work__
+2. google sign in did not work<br />
-  solution: looked back at the slides and documentation and noticed slight errors to fix__
+  solution: looked back at the slides and documentation and noticed slight errors to fix<br />

-3. how to difrreentiaite between a hyperlink and an image adress__
+3. how to difrreentiaite between a hyperlink and an image adress<br />
-  solution: if it was a valid link I searched for image file type names in the strings__
+  solution: if it was a valid link I searched for image file type names in the strings<br />

-4. google sign in doesnt change after user logs in__
+4. google sign in doesnt change after user logs in<br />
-  solution: set the state to be a disabled button that says logged in__
+  solution: set the state to be a disabled button that says logged in<br />
-5. I wanted to send a picture from the chatbot anytime someone used the dior command__
+5. I wanted to send a picture from the chatbot anytime someone used the dior command<br />
   solution: I retured a tuple and used recursion to send each message separetly

 ## What are known problems, if any, with your project?
-The way i mapped data in one of the files should each have a unique key when mutiple users log in it sometimes sends messages witht he wrong user attached if there is no jpg png or gif in the link and it is an image it will render as a link if a user is not logged in and tries to type the chatbox will disappear
+1.The way i mapped data in one of the files should each have a unique key
+2. when mutiple users log in it sometimes sends messages witht he wrong user attached
+3. if there is no jpg, png, googleusercontent or gif in the link and it is an image it will render as a link
+4. if a user is not logged in and tries to type, the chatbox will disappear
+5. if message is shorter than the name then the username the bubble displays awkwardly

 ## What would you do to improve your project in the future?
 use sessions for users and fix the bugs listed above.